AdarshTheki/Vanilla-JavaScript-Projects/quiz-app/README.md

 # Quiz App

 This is a simple Quiz App developed using Vanilla JavaScript.
 It allows users to take quizzes and test their knowledge on various topics.
-The app is built using only HTML, CSS, and JavaScript, with no external libraries or frameworks.
+The app is built using only **HTML**, **CSS**, and **JavaScript**, with no external libraries or frameworks.

 ## Table of Contents